Environmental Services Nationwide

-AKT Peerless provided environmental remediation services for an industrial facility which experienced a release of chlorinated solvents.
+AKT Peerless provided environmental remediation services for an industrial facility that experienced a release of chlorinated solvents.
 The scope of work included a feasibility analysis of four proposed remediation options.
-Soil vapor extraction (SVE) in combination with in situ chemical oxidation (ISCO) was choosen as the remediation options.
-Pilot-scale testing to evaluate feasibility and determine optimal full-scale design parameters was completed before system installation.
-A full scale SVE system was designed to treat approximately 240,000 cubic feet of soil.
-The system included four independantly controled treatment zones with multiple manifolds that can work independantly of each other, in some combination with others, or all at once.
+Soil vapor extraction (SVE) in combination with in situ chemical oxidation (ISCO) was chosen as the remediation option.
+Pilot-scale testing to evaluate the feasibility and determine optimal full-scale design parameters was completed before system installation.
+A full-scale SVE system was designed to treat approximately 240,000 cubic feet of soil.
+The system included four independently controlled treatment zones with multiple manifolds that can work independently of each other, in some combination with others, or all at once.
 This control will allow treatment to be focused on one specific area of the plume as necessary or to be applied across the entire plume at once, as dictated by pressure readings, sampling results, soil, and/or groundwater conditions.

 ISCO using permanganate injection (the second of two remediation technologies for this facility) is a very effective groundwater remediation technology for the treatment of common chlorinated solvents such as tetrachloroethylene (PCE) and trichloroethylene (TCE).
 The key benefit of ISCO technology is that it provides significantly enhanced destruction of target contaminants (complete mineralization to carbon dioxide and water is the desired endpoint of an ISCO process) within a relatively short period of time (i.e., months) by comparison with standard pump & treat approaches that require years or even decades to restore groundwater quality.
 A key benefit of the ISCO approach is that it can accelerate the dissolution of dense non-aqueous phase liquids (DNAPLs) by order(s) of magnitude, which is expected to reduce the time and cost for source remediation by a comparable factor.